 On campus, students over the age of 21 may consume alcohol only in the context of official campus events where there is a security guard present to check I.D.’s.
 Alcohol may not be carried from the room in which it is served.
-Student groups recognized by the Joint Activities Committee who wish to apply for an alcohol permit must follow the Cooper Union procedures listed at the end of this section.
+Student groups recognized by the Joint Activities Committee who wish to have alcohol at a student event must follow the Cooper Union procedures listed at the end of this section.

-As a professional school that awards every student a full-tuition scholarship, The Cooper Union has historically attracted students who are serious about academic and artistic achievement and who have understood how substance addictions undermine academic performance.
+As a professional school, The Cooper Union has historically attracted students who are serious about academic and artistic achievement and who have understood how substance addictions undermine academic performance.
 It is a goal of this institution to maintain an environment of academic seriousness.

 The most immediate consequence of substance abuse at The Cooper Union is often a dismal academic performance, leading to academic dismissal.
 Long-term consequences of substance abuse can include major health problems, lowered employment prospects, and even an early demise.